publishpress/PublishPress-Planner/src/readme.txt

 The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning](http://semver.org/).

+= [1.4.3] - UNRELEASED =

+* Fixed:
+* Fixed thge pt-BR translations
+* Fixed datetime format in metadata fields for non-english languages
+* Fixed the metadata editing on the calendar

 = [1.4.2] - 2017-06-06 =

 * Fixed: